Saferworld has been working in South Sudan since 2002.

 We also work to strengthen small arms controls and to promote more effective and community-focused engagement on weapons proliferation from national institutions and international organisations.

 In South Sudan we are working on:

-People's security and justice – we improve community safety in South Sudan by speaking with communities, helping them identify their security and peacebuilding needs, and stimulating locally-owned responses.
+People's security and justice – we improve community safety in South Sudan by speaking with communities, helping them identify their security and peacebuilding needs, and encouraging locally-owned responses.

 Gender, peace and security – we work for gender equality in South Sudan by working to transform roles that perpetuate conflict, and by promoting more equitable relationships.

-Amplifying youth voices – we help young people to learn about democratic processes and we encourage them to become active members of society.
+Amplifying young voices – we help young people learn about democratic processes and we encourage them to become active members of society.